marconeiva/Automation/README.md

 # Automation

-Simple Test cases to do a search and input some values using selenium webdriver and Specflow feature files.
+Simple Test cases to do a search and input some values in a web site using selenium webdriver and Specflow feature files.